Medical abortion: Society and culture

 The WHO affirms that laws and policies should support people's access to evidence-based medically approved care, including medical abortion.
+There are more controversies surrounding taking these pills and if people should self manage their abortion or not.
+Some reasons why people might choose to self managed include the desire for more privacy, reduced costs, and convenience.

 "Reversal" controversy

 Some anti-abortion groups claim that patients who change their mind about the abortion after taking mifepristone can "reverse" the abortion by administering progesterone (and not administering misoprostol).
 As of 2022, there is no scientifically rigorous evidence that the effects of mifepristone can be reversed this way.
-Even so, several states in the U.S. require providers of non-surgical abortion who use mifepristone to tell patients that reversal is an option.
+Even so, several states in the US require providers of non-surgical abortion who use mifepristone to tell patients that reversal is an option.
 In 2019, researchers initiated a small trial of the so-called "reversal" regimen using mifepristone followed by progesterone or placebo.
 The study was halted after 12 women enrolled and three experienced severe vaginal bleeding.
 The results raise serious safety concerns about using mifepristone without follow-up misoprostol.

-Cost

-In the U.S. in 2009, the typical price charged for a medical abortion up to 9 weeks' gestation was $490, four percent higher than the $470 typical price charged for a surgical abortion at 10 weeks' gestation.
-In the U.S. in 2008, 57% of women who had abortions paid for them out of pocket.

-In April 2013, the Australian government commenced an evaluation process to decide whether to list mifepristone (RU486) and misoprostol on the country's Pharmaceutical Benefits Scheme (PBS).
-If the listing is approved by the Health Minister Tanya Plibersek and the federal government, the drugs will become more accessible due to a dramatic reduction in retail price—the cost would be reduced from between AU$300 and AU$800, to AU$12 (subsidised rate for concession card holders) or AU$35.
-On 30 June 2013, the Australian Minister for Health, the Hon.
-Tanya Plibersek MP, announced that the Australian Government had approved the listing of mifepristone and misoprostol on the PBS for medical termination in early pregnancy consistent with the recommendation of the Pharmaceutical Benefits Advisory Committee.
-These listings on the PBS commenced on 1 August 2013.